How to Choose the Right Lubricant for Optimal Machine Performance

 1. Scope of Application

-• Match the lubricant’s properties with the operational requirements, such as temperature, speed, and load.
+• Match the characteristics of the lubricant to the conditions of use, e.g., temperature, speed, and load.

-• Look for certifications such as ISO or ASTM compliance.
+• Look for certification such as ISO or ASTM.

-• Demulsibility: Ability to separate water and maintain efficacy.
+• Demulsibility: Ability to differentiate water and keep power.

 4. Product Compatibility